Tata Consultancy Services: Geographical presence

-As of September 2023, TCS had a total of 51 subsidiary companies in 55 countries, and more than 500 offices globally.
-In India, TCS has multiple delivery centers in major cities, including Mumbai, Bangalore, Chennai, and Hyderabad.
-It has significant operations in key markets such as the United States, United Kingdom, Canada, Australia, and Singapore.
+The company reported a global headcount of 584,519 employees across 56 countries, as of March 2026.
+In India, TCS has multiple delivery centres in major cities, including Mumbai, Bangalore, Chennai, and Hyderabad.
+The company maintains subsidiaries across the Americas, Europe, Asia Pacific, the Middle East and Africa.

 Employees

 Tata Consultancy Services (TCS) is one of the largest private-sector employers in India, and ranked as the fourth-largest employer overall in 2015, following Indian Railways, Indian Army, and India Post.
 In July 2022, the employee count of TCS crossed 600,000, with a net addition of about 100,000 in one year.

 In 2008, TCS was the fifth-largest recipient of H-1B visas in the United States, following Infosys, Cognizant, Wipro, and Satyam.
 In 2012, TCS and other Tata Group companies were the second-largest recipients of H-1B visas.
 As of 31 March 2013, the number of non-Indian nationals employed by TCS was 21,282, representing 7.7% of the workforce.